aaravgoel5/Portfolio/README.md

 This portfolio showcases my projects, skills, and experiences.
 Here's a brief overview of what you'll find:

-- **Projects**: A collection of projects I've worked on, including descriptions, technologies used, and links to view them.

-- **Skills**: An overview of my technical skills, including programming languages, frameworks, and tools.

 - **About Me**: A little bit about myself, my background, and what I'm passionate about.

+- **My Resume**: A more proffesional document with specific information on my skills and achievements

+- **Projects**: A collection of projects I've worked on, including descriptions, technologies used, and links to view them

+- **Awards**: A list of some of my most recent achievenments and awards

 - **Contact**: How to get in touch with me.
 Feel free to reach out for collaborations, job opportunities, or just to say hello!